For over two decades, Sense has been offering massage services at exhibitions and events.

 Our services not only attract attendees to virtually any exhibition stand, but also create a comfortable atmosphere for conversation, as delegates are often more than willing to engage with your staff while awaiting their treatment.

-Our unique on-line appointment system can allows your visitors to book their own massage appointments, saving your staff's valuable time on the stand and giving you full visibility of who's had a treatment.
+Our unique online appointment system enables visitors to schedule their own massage appointments, saving your staff valuable time at the stand and granting you full access to see who has received a treatment.

-Here a few tips to help you with your exhibition:
+Here are a few tips to assist you in preparing for your exhibition:

-Ensure that your exhibition goals adhere to your core marketing objectives.
+Ensure that your exhibition goals align with your core marketing objectives.

-Exhibitions are probably just one element of an overall marketing campaign and thus need to ensure that they help achieve your marketing aims and objectives.
+Exhibitions are likely just one element of an overall marketing campaign and thus need to ensure that they contribute towards achieving your marketing aims and objectives.

-Don’t enter into an exhibition without considering what you want the end result to be.
+Don't participate in an exhibition without considering the desired end result.